18 Simple Steps You Should Take To Achieve Your Career Goals

-- What can I do now or what plans can I put in place to manage the challenges should it arise in the future?
+- What can I do now or what plans can I put in place to manage the challenges should they arise in the future?

-It might not be easy for you to spot your challenges or manage them, ask from help from others.
+It might not be easy for you to spot your challenges, manage them, or ask for help from others.

 “A problem shared is a problem half solved”.

 It is not until you encounter difficulties that you can share them with other parties.
 When you inform good parties like friends, family, and other interested parties, they will be a source of encouragement to you.